koopjs/koop/packages/winnow/README.md

 If true, the object returned will be an esri feature collection

 ## `winnow.prepareQuery`
-Returns a function that can be applied directly to a feature collection object an array of features, or a single feature.
+Returns a function that can be applied directly to a feature collection object, an array of features, or a single feature.
 Useful when you want to pass a stream of features through a filter.

 ```javascript
 const options = {